beersbr/miniLD35/README.md

 ## Space Shooter Castle Defence ##

+This is my Ludum Dare Mini 35 Submission.
+It is a space shooter defence game.
+You defend your ship from the enemies.
+You don't get to move but you can change your gun type and power on a wave per wave basis.
+You get points based on how long you live / your accuracy / your final health per wave etc.

 #### Design ####

 * Bullets have gravity towards the bottom half of the screen... for some reason.